Wallace Sword: History

 No other written records of the sword are found for a further three centuries.
-In 1875 a letter from the War Office informed that the sword in 1825 was sent to the Tower of London to be repaired.
-At that time it was submitted to Samuel Meyrick by the Duke of Wellington for examination.
+In 1875, a letter from the War Office informed that the sword in 1825 was sent to the Tower of London to be repaired.
+At that time, it was submitted to Samuel Meyrick by the Duke of Wellington for examination.

-Dr Meyrick was an authority on ancient swords, but he estimated the age of the sword by examining the mountings only, which were replaced early in the 16th century.
+Meyrick was an authority on ancient swords, but he estimated the age of the sword by examining the mountings only, which were replaced early in the 16th century.
 Thus he concluded that the sword could not date from earlier than the 15th century.
-However, he did not take account of the blade, which must have been of some importance for James IV to have it bound in silk and give it a new scabbard, hilt and belt, and it was also described then as the "Wallas sword".
+However, he did not take account of the blade, which must have been of some importance for James IV to have it bound in silk and given a new scabbard, hilt, and belt, and it was also described then as the "Wallas sword".

 The sword was recovered from Dumbarton by Charles Rogers, author of The Book of Wallace.
-Rogers, on 15 October 1888, renewed a correspondence with the Secretary of State for War, with the result that the Major General commanding forces in North Britain was authorised to deliver the weapon to his care for preservation in the Wallace Monument.
+Rogers, on 15 October 1888, who renewed a correspondence with the Secretary of State for War, with the result that the major general commanding forces in North Britain was authorised to deliver the weapon to his care for preservation in the Wallace Monument.

+In 2005, the sword was lent to New York City for display at Grand Central Terminal during Tartan Week celebrations; it was the first time the artefact left Scotland in modern times.

-On 2nd March 2023, the case of the sword was vandalised by a climate group This Is Rigged.
+On 2 March 2023, the case of the sword was vandalised by a climate group This Is Rigged.
 Work is underway to analyse if the sword was also damaged.